HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 This distribution confirms that publishers have settled into a comfortable range: long enough to provide substance but generally capped below ~80 words or ~540 characters.
 Even with Google frequently rewriting snippets, maintaining well-structured descriptions gives site owners a measure of influence over how their content is presented elsewhere.

-In practice, snippet display is constrained by pixel width, (roughly [920–980px](https://ux.stackexchange.com/questions/125770/does-the-980px-screen-width-rule-still-stand) on desktop and 680px on mobile) so truncation varies by character width.
+In practice, snippet display is constrained by pixel width, (roughly <a hreflang="en" href="https://ux.stackexchange.com/questions/125770/does-the-980px-screen-width-rule-still-stand">920–980px</a> on desktop and 680px on mobile) so truncation varies by character width.

 If this pattern holds, well-structured meta descriptions become more than traditional SERP signals: they help determine whether a page is even surfaced for AI-driven summarization or citation.